TheBigBrainsCompany/TbbcCacheBundle/README.md

 @Cacheable annotation is used to automatically store the result of a method into the cache.

 When a method demarcated with the @Cacheable annotation is called, the bundle checks if an entry exists in the cache before executing the method.
-If it finds one, the cache result is return without having to actually execute the method.
+If it finds one, the cache result is returned without having to actually execute the method.

 If no cache entry is found, the method is executed and the bundle automatically stores its result into the cache.